lucavallin/verto/README.md

 ```

 Good to know when you commit: the project contains a `pre-commit` hook that runs linters automatically to ensure code quality!

+#### Credits

+This project is based on [good-first-issue](https://github.com/deepsourcelabs/good-first-issue).
+The app and generation scripts have been rewritten using Next.js, React and Typescript, new features have been added and the UI is being updated too.
+The deployment process has been streamlined, complexity has been reduced and further improvements are planned.